Paying for your water

 At the moment, our tenants pay the charges for water and wastewater to us.
 These charges are shown each year in the annual rent change letter.
 We then pay the water companies for their service.

 From April 2018, we will stop charging our tenants for water and wastewater services.
-Instead, the water companies will send them a separate bill and it will be their responsibility to pay them directly for water services.
+Instead, the water companies will send you a separate bill and it will be your responsibility to pay them directly for water services.

 How will these changes affect you?